gaoadam/gaoadam-gaoadam.github.io/docs/projects/dynamic_modeler/dynamic_modeler.md

 A neural network can't just be fed some raw signal.
 It must get proper inputs and outputs.

-Like my other LSTM prediction projects, I use a sort of windowing method to separate the data into neural network inputs and outputs (i.e. labels).
+Like my  [wave simulation prediction project](https://gaoadam.github.io/docs/projects/wave_simulation_predictions/wave-simulation_predictions.html), I use a sort of windowing method to separate the data into neural network inputs and outputs (i.e. labels).

-Each “input” window from “n” to “n + n_window” gets a subsequent “output” label
+Each “input” window from “n” to “n + n_window” gets a subsequent “output” label from "n + n_window" to "n + n_window + n_predict".

 ![training_data_diagram](training_data_diagram.png)

 **Code**
+Here I define a function to format signals into training data:

 ```#Split data into multiple signals (inputs and labels) using a rolling window
 def create_dataset(data, n_window, n_predict):